 - Go paperless.
 Scan and storing files to your computer because it will eliminate a physical mess and be better for the environment.
 If certain documents need to be kept, try a color-coded system to make each one easy to find.

 - Use drawer containers.
 Nearly everyone has that drawer: The one that holds just about every miscellaneous item.
-Try adding a container, basket, or bin — even ones intended for silverware — to separate pens, pencils, highlighters, sticky notes, rubber bands, paperclips, and binder clips.
+Try adding a container — even ones intended for silverware — to separate pens, pencils, highlighters, sticky notes, rubber bands, paperclips, and binder clips.

 - Go for the label maker.
 One of the best things about labels is that you can put them anywhere.
 Stick them on files, drawers, boxes, shelves, and containers to create a more accessible space.

 - Make wall space work for you.
-Create designated areas for a whiteboard, calendar, hanging filing systems, shelves, or a bulletin board because it will add wall organization to your office.
+Create designated areas for a whiteboard, calendar, hanging filing systems, and shelves.
+Try a bulletin board because it will add wall organization to your office.

 - Don’t underestimate corners.
 Sometimes pushing the desk into a corner isn’t always the best way to maximize space.
 If you’re pressed for room on the desk, try adding a few small square corner shelves for added storage.

 - Try a pegboard.
 Another way to maximize wall space is to install a full pegboard.
 The options are limitless because hooks, baskets, shelves, or art can be added to the wall.
-It’s fully customizable which helps switch items out where you see fit.
+Customize and switch items out where you see fit.

 - Optimize the desk.
 If you’ve run out of room on the basic tabletop desk, it may be time for an upgrade.
-From fold-up, wall-mounted desks to tech-optimized ones, you’ll save space while having must-haves within an arm’s reach.
+Check out the options.
+From fold-up, wall-mounted desks to tech-optimized ones, you’ll save space while staying organized.

 - Don’t forget the tech.
 If using a printer, scanner, desktop, or other tech equipment is part of your everyday job, make sure there’s an adequate setup for them.
 Stock it with spare ink cartridges, chargers, extra paper, and other supplies.
-Hiding cables and wires can also offer a put-together look.
+Hide the cables and wires to create a put-together look.

 - Set weekly habits.
 Over the course of the workweek, stray documents, office supplies, leftover lunches, crumbs, and mugs may take up space on the desk.
-Make sure everything is put in its place at the end of the week to serve as a “reset button” for Monday.
+Make sure everything is put in its place at the end of the week.
+Let it serve as a “reset button” for Monday.

 - Keep it comfortable.
-Some people might’ve been left at the hand of the interior decorator of their office.
-Now that the home office is being utilized, you can add personal preference of décor.
-Make the space cohesive to your liking.
+Now that you’re working from home, you can add personal preference of décor.
+Decorate the space to your liking.
 That way you’ll feel more motivated to be productive throughout the day.

 Sit Back and Enjoy

-Once every area of the home office has been tackled, hopefully, less time will be spent stressing over clutter and stretching the kinks out of your back because you’ve been working from bed.
+Once every area of the home office has been tackled, less time will be spent stressing over clutter.
+Stop having to stretch the kinks out of your back because you’ve been working from bed.
 When everything is tidy, you can enjoy the perks of working from home.
 From a relaxed dress code and homemade meals to an office designed exactly to your preferences, being organized can be quite enjoyable.

-From work desk organization ideas to rearranging the files on your computer, keep the room simple, and adjust when needed to feel more at ease when you take on a new workday.
+From work desk organization ideas to rearranging the files on your computer, keep the room simple.
+Adjust when needed to feel more at ease when you take on a new workday.
 Browse our personal online design tools or professional design services to get started on the office of your dreams.